alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 ![Top and back views of the main body.](pics/avis-aeterna-top.png "Top view of a flying wing curvy delta design, 10 meters wide and long.
 Also back view with two fans on top, 5 meters high.")

-Remember that it doesn't have to lift its total weight, since a considerable portion will be sustained by buoyancy.

 ## 🛫 Buoyancy and Lift

+Remember that this design doesn't have to generate enough lift to compensate its entire weight by flying, since a considerable portion will be sustained by buoyancy.

 At sea level
 [air weighs around 1.3 kg/m³](https://www.earthdata.nasa.gov/topics/atmosphere/atmospheric-pressure/air-mass-dens),